Symphonies

 Example

-This sequence demonstrates how a Symphony orchestrates multiple activities and uses their outputs to drive the logic and processing the next steps in the orchestration.
+This example demonstrates how a symphony orchestrates multiple activities and uses their outputs to drive the logic and process the next steps in the orchestration.

 - The BOD is routed to the appropriate ERP application.

-- An ION Workflow activity is triggered to involve you in review or decision‑making.
+- An ION Workflow activity is triggered to involve you in the decision-making process.

 - The activity applies filters or additional transformations.